zdave-parity/jam-np/simple.md

 used for the second step (proxy validator to all current validators).
 Both protocols look the same on the wire; the difference is only in which step they are used for.

-The first step should be performed one minute after the connectivity changes for a new epoch are applied.
+The first step should be performed $\text{max}(\left\lfloor E / 60 \right\rfloor, 1)$ slots after
+the connectivity changes for a new epoch are applied (where $E$ is the number of slots in an epoch).
 The index of the proxy validator for a ticket is determined by interpreting the last 4 bytes of the ticket's VRF output as a big-endian unsigned integer, modulo the number of validators.
 The proxy validator is selected from the next epoch's validator list.
 If the generating validator is chosen as the proxy validator, then the first step should effectively be skipped and the